 Thirst and Frequent Urination

-Being in ketosis is a natural diuretic, which means food and water is going to move more quickly through your digestive system.
+Being in ketosis is a natural diuretic, which means food and water are going to move more quickly through your digestive system.

 You may notice that you are urinating and using the restroom much more often than you used to.